-This line of thought has been a driving force behind the development of U.S. reward laws.
+This line of thought has been a driving force behind the development of U.S. reward laws and other similar laws around the world.
 In 2008, Congress reviewed the impact of the 1986 False Claims Act.
 Department of Justice officials with direct knowledge of the law’s progress over time testified on the positive impact of the whistleblower reward provisions had on deterring economic frauds.
-The theory expressed in the 1986 Senate Report, that strengthening the FCA would help deter crime, not just punish it, was clearly vindicated.

 The larger the reward, the greater the deterrent effect.
 The higher the reward, the more likely it is that wrongdoers would perceive that other employees, or their co-conspirators, would be motivated to report an economic crime.

 Real life case studies like that of UBS whistleblower Bradley Birkenfeld bear this conclusion out.
 In 2012, Birkenfeld received a historically large public award for his disclosures documenting illegal offshore banking in the Swiss bank UBS.
 After this award was announced, other Swiss bankers came forward to blow the whistle on their banks.
 By 2014, nearly every Swiss bank had executed a settlement or pled guilty to tax crimes, often based on whistleblower disclosures.